 - Michelle Kwan has 37 perfect scores in her ice skating career.
 She wore a Chinese good luck charm when competing.

 - Maya Lin, daughter of Chinese refugees, was born in 1959 and studied architecture at Yale.
-She designed the Vietnam Veterans Memorial in Washington D.C. at the age of 21.
+She designed the Vietnam Veterans Memorial, opens a new window in Washington D.C. at the age of 21.

 - Dwayne Johnson, one of the highest paid actors in Hollywood, began his career wrestling as "The Rock."
 His mother's side is Samoan and he recently voiced the Polynesian demigod Maui in Moana, Disney's first film with a Polynesian princess.

-- Dr. Ho Feng-Shan, the Chinese Consul-General in Vienna, issues Chinese visas to Jews who hoped to leave Nazi Germany during WWII.
+- Dr. Ho Feng-Shan, opens a new window, the Chinese Consul-General in Vienna, issues Chinese visas to Jews who hoped to leave Nazi Germany during WWII.
 He never told his wife or children or friends; after he passed away in San Francisco in 1997, a single sentence in his obituary hinted at his past.
 In 2000, he was awarded the title of "Righteous Among the Nations."
-Read about him and many others who saved lives during the Holocaust.

 - Thousands of Chinese laborers laid 1,776 miles of track from America's East to West Coasts beginning in 1863.
 Hundreds of men died due to the dangerous work but America became the first continent to have a coast-to-coast railroad.